AreaFiftyLAN/lancie-api/README.md

 This command will run all tests, and create a runnable JAR file in the root folder.
 ### Configuration
 The API has a number of properties that need to be set before the application can run.
-There's a template in `resources/config/application.properties.sample`.
+There's a template in `config/application.properties.sample`.
 Copy this file to a file `application.properties` in the `/config` directory, relative to the location of the JAR.
 If you run the JAR, the properties from this file will be used.
+### Templates
+In the `/config` directory, a folder `/templates` should contain the templates `loginForm.html` and `mailTemplate.html`.
+Check the git repository for examples.

 ## Contributing
 If you want to contribute, awesome!
 First, pick an issue and self-assign it.
 Make your changes in a new branch, with the following naming convention: